urgrue/Java-Twitch-Api-Wrapper/README.md

 # A Java Twitch API Wrapper
-A java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).
+A complete java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).

 ## Basics